 A new decade means new #homegoals, and in 2020, it’s all about attention to detail.
-Move over, farmhouse chic – we’re going big and bold this year!
+Move over, farmhouse chic – it might’ve been one of the hottest trends in 2019 but we’re going big and bold this year!
 If you’re considering a kitchen remodel, here are 20 of the top kitchen design trends of 2020.

 Marble and Quartz Kitchen Countertops

-When selecting countertop materials for your kitchen remodel, it’s important to choose what fits well with your lifestyle, is easy to maintain, and complements your kitchen style, colors, and finishes.
+When selecting countertop materials to update your kitchen, it’s important to choose what fits well with your lifestyle, is easy to maintain, and complements your kitchen style, colors, and finishes.
 Marble is a beautiful choice, but is porous and can be prone to staining.
 Quartz, on the other hand, is non-porous and stain-resistant.
 It is easy to maintain, can be cleaned with warm water and soap, and never needs sealing.
 Incorporating either of these into your space can completely transform the look of your kitchen.

 When you want to keep things neutral but still get creative, shoot for the stars—or in this case, the ceiling.
 Wood or metal beams can help add color, contrast and architectural interest.
 Wallpaper can create a beautiful and eye-catching statement.
 Wood paneling can help bring warmth, charm, and drama into your space.

 Mix & Match Metals

 2020 is all about mixing and matching kitchen design details, especially when it comes to your heavy metals.
 Consider elements like pewter faucets, nickel knobs, brass light fixtures, and copper accents.
 Don’t be afraid to experiment with different color tones and finishes within the same room.